interactions-py/interactions.py/README.rst

 - Looking for a compatible library that implements all interactions?
 - Itching to get your hands on slash commands, but in a simple manner?

 Look no more!
-The goal of this library is to make all three of these questions go from possibilites to trivial matters.
+The goal of this library is to make all three of these questions go from possibilities to trivial matters.

 What can we do?
 ***************